analysis-tools-dev/website-next/data/blog/bugprove.md

 Let's take it for a spin!

-## Testing Bugprove with a test firmware image
+## Testing BugProve with a test firmware image

 Initially, I was asking myself: "Where do I get a firmware image to test this?"

-Fortunately, Bugprove provides a few test images to get started.
+Fortunately, BugProve provides a few test images to get started.
 For example, they provide a Raspberry Pi image that you can download and test, called `IoTGoat-raspberry-pi2.img`.